Lewis Borsellino strategy, effective use of technical analysis.

 To determine this, Lewis Borsellino used several trading tools.

 The first and simplest tool is trend lines.
-It is worth noting that Borsellino drew such lines almost arbitrarily, sometimes even crossing the price itself.
-However, this allowed him to visualize the price movement and accurately see the current trend.
+It's worth noting that Borsellino drew these lines almost arbitrarily, sometimes even intersecting the price itself.
+However, this allowed him to visualize price movement and accurately identify the current trend.

 The second favorite tool for determining the trend was simple moving averages with periods of 200, 50 and 20.